ael-code/pyFsdb/docs/source/index.rst

 Fsdb documentation
 ===================
-Fsdb is a one class solution to expose a simple api (add,get,remove) to menage the saving of files on disk.
+Fsdb is the right library for every one that doesn't want to store big files on his database.

-Files are placed under specified fsdb root folder and are managed using a directory tree generated from the file digest.
+Fsdb will works alongside your favorite database, it will help you to easily store and manage files while your database will handle metadata managment.

+Fsdb is designed to work with a huge number of big files, it will use your filesystem in a smart way.

 Quick start
 -----------